Privacy Policy

 When a teacher completes Google OAuth and creates a ClassLens account for the first time, we send a server-side "sign_up" event to GA4.
 The event payload contains the gclid (when present), the anonymous cl_cid identifier, the event name, and a timestamp.
 It does not contain the teacher's name, email address, hashed email, IP address, or any account credential.
 We treat the cl_cid and gclid as "online identifiers" under applicable privacy law (including the California Consumer Privacy Act, the EU General Data Protection Regulation, and equivalent frameworks) and disclose them as such in this section.
 The event fires once per first-time signup and is not fired on returning logins or on subsequent navigation within the application.

-Marketing-analytics tracking is deployed only on classlens.com marketing pages, which are directed to educators and school administrators — not to children.
-GA4 and Google Ads tracking is not deployed on any logged-in surface, in any student-facing flow, or anywhere student data is processed.
+Marketing-page analytics is deployed only on classlens.com marketing pages, which are directed to educators and school administrators, not to children.
+GA4 and Google Ads tracking is never deployed in any student-facing flow or anywhere student data is processed.

 You have multiple ways to opt out: